uscangaj/Website/README.md

-4 Website directories, 1 main and 3 backups (older renditions).
+4 website directories, 1 main and 3 backups (older renditions).

 Here you will find the files pertaining to my personal website.
 This website will be used to showcase my resume and projects